-"The constitutional amendment revising ELECTION PROVI-SIONS of the Texas Constitution."
+"The constitutional amendment revising the VOTING AND ELECTION PROVI-SIONS of the Texas Constitution."

-If adopted by the voters, If adopted by the voters, will become effective September 1, 1976.
+If adopted by the voters, will become effective September 1, 1976.

-Revising the education provisions of the Texas onstitution.
-Article Education,

-Provide that the Permanent and Available School Funds and the county public school funds are continued for the support of the free public schools.
-The State Board of Education is retained and the Permanent and Available University Funds are continued for the benefit of The University of Texas and Texas A&M Systems.
-A new Higher Education Fund for Texas is established for the benefit of colleges and universities outside The University of Texas and Texas A&M Systems.
-The state ad valorem tax of ten cents on \$100 valuation is continued as the source of revenue for the Fund.
+Revising the education provisions of the Texas Constitution.
+Article Education, is amended to: Provide that the Permanent and Available School Funds and the county public school funds are continued for the support of the free public schools.
+The State Board of Education is re-Existing county courts tained and the Permaand county judges are nent and Available Unicontinued until other- versity Funds are continued for the benefit of judges (except municipal The University of Texas judges), district attor- and Texas A&M Sysneys and district clerks tems.
+A new Higher Edmust be elected by the ucation Fund for Texas is people.
+The supreme established for the benecourt and the court of fit of colleges and univercriminal appeals are sities outside The University of Texas and Texas A&M Systems.
+The state ad valorem tax of ten cents on \$100 valuation is continued the judicial system and to as the source of revenue for the Fund.
 The ten cent higher education tax may be changed by law within the ten cent maximum.
-The legisla-ture may allocate by law a portion of the Higher Education Fund to certain state vocational and technical institutes.
-The article provides that the public education system must furnish each individual an equal educational opportunity, but a school district may provide local enrichment of educational programs exceeding the level pro-vided by the state consistent with general law.
-Authority to issue Permanent University Bonds is continued but the bonds may not exceed 30% of the Permanent University Fund.
-The wording of the proposed constitutional amendment as it will ap-pear on the ballot is as
+The legislature may allocate by law a portion of the Higher Education Fund to certain state vocational and technical institutes.
+The article provides that the public education system must furnish each individual an equal educational opportunity, but a school district may provide local enrichment of educational programs exceeding the level provided by the state consistent with general law.
+Authority to issue Per-University manent Bonds is continued but the bonds may not exceed 30% of the Permanent University Fund.

+The wording of the proposed constitutional amendment as it will appear on the ballot is as